Solorad/alien-invasion/README.md

   > [grounding] Foo has been destroyed by Helvetios and Deneb!
   >
   > [step-4] Qu-ux has been destroyed by Wasat and Pleione!
+- It was decided for simplicity to support only one-worded cities, without spaces.
+For example `Paris` is ok, when  `San Francisco` is not.

 ### Application usage
 **Prerequsites:** `city_map.txt` file in a root folder.
 You can use one from the root or update it with a new map